Duke0503/Chess-AI/README.md

 # Bugs & issues
 - No tie by move repetition
 - the chess ai is slow if the depth is more than 4
-- Also i haven't implemented the two player server. will probably do it in the future
 - ...

 > REQUIREMENTS